wxlai90/z/README.md

 - `SetHeader(key, value string)`: Sets a response header.
 - `SetCookie(cookie *http.Cookie)`: Sets a cookie.
 - `Error(err error, code int)`: Sends an error response.
+- `Redirect(url string, code int)`: Redirects to a URL with the given status code.
+- `File(fileBytes []byte, filename string)`: Sends a file for download with the specified filename.

 ### Escape Hatches